end-initiative/end-initiative/pages/activities.md

 Requirements for all services:  Religion proficiency

 The Spire has a shrine building that offers respite for residents of all beliefs.
 The building offers many small shrines so that those of spiritual connections and beliefs may pay their respects.
 If you recieve benefits of power from a Deity, you can spend time at a shrine to gain another use of channel divinity for the day, or an extra 1d20 hit points for Lay on Hands.
-If you don't have either of these skills but still pay homage to a deity, you will receive a +1 to a type of Saving Throw once for the day as determined by a d6 roll.
+If you don't have either of these skills but still pay homage to a deity, you will receive a +1 to a type of Saving Throw for one roll for the week as determined by a d6 roll.
+Continual praying does not stack effects.

 You choose to help upkeep the shrines with maintenance on Tenthday for a payout of 5 gold.
-If you are proficient in Religion, you gain 1d4 gold.
-If you can use Channel Divinity or Divine Sense, you gain 1d6 gold.
+If you are proficient in Religion, you gain 1d4 more gold.
+If you can use Channel Divinity or Divine Sense, you gain 1d6 more gold.

 ## Sparring Grounds